Russia's Lukoil confirms plan to list in Hong Kong

 On Monday, Lukoil reported a forecast-beating 7.7 percent increase in first-quarter earnings to $3.79 billion, with higher oil prices helping to offset a slight fall in production.

-Hong Kong Exchanges & Clearing Ltd (0388.HK), the world’s second-most valuable exchange operator, has been pushing to promote Hong Kong as a listing venue for foreign companies.
+Hong Kong Exchanges & Clearing Ltd, the world’s most valuable exchange operator, has been pushing to promote Hong Kong as a listing venue for foreign companies.
+(Reporting By Charlie Zhu; Editing by Chris Lewis)

-(Corrects final para to say HKEx is world’s second-most, not most, valuable exchange operator)